-There’s always been a moral undercurrent to Gallagher’s tunes, usually covered up in melancholy, but it’s never been as prominent or sincere as his trio of regretful masterpieces on SOTSOG, “Gas Panic”–which one reviewer recently dubbed the sonic equivalent of a really good Jason Statham film–“Where Did It All Go Wrong?,” and “Sunday Morning Call” (not to mention the closing prayer, “Roll It Over”, is only a small step down).
-They’re all thoughtful ruminations on foolishness, mortality and hypocrisy, which is perhaps a bit surprising coming from a guy known mainly for his incredibly brash self-belief and unrepentant allergy to caring about, well, anything, it was a surprise.
+There’s always been a moral undercurrent to Gallagher’s songs, usually obscured by swagger or melancholy or both, but it’s never been as poignant as his trio of regretful masterpieces on SOTSOG, “Gas Panic”–which one reviewer recently dubbed the sonic equivalent of a really good Jason Statham film–“Where Did It All Go Wrong?,” and “Sunday Morning Call”.
+(The closing prayer, “Roll It Over”, is only a small step down).
+They’re all thoughtful and ridiculously tuneful ruminations on foolishness, mortality, and hypocrisy.
+Needless to say, coming from someone known mainly for his brash self-belief and unrepentant allergy to caring about, well, anything, it was a surprise.

-On the next record, Heathen Chemistry, an exhausted Noel retreated from the confessionalism, relegated his more personal statements to B-sides (“Just Getting Older,” “Idler’s Dream” and “Shout It Out Loud”) and handed over the reigns to his bandmates, effectively throwing in the towel.
-With a few notable exceptions, that is (“Little By Little”, “She Is Love”).
+On Oasis’ next record, Heathen Chemistry, an exhausted Noel retreated from the confessionalism, relegated his more personal statements to B-sides (“Just Getting Older,” “Idler’s Dream”, and “Shout It Out Loud”) and handed over the reigns to his bandmates, effectively throwing in the towel–with a few notable exceptions, that is (“Little By Little”, “She Is Love”).
 He is Noel Gallagher after all.
-But here’s to hoping his solo career taps a similarly vulnerable vein:
+The man stands on some serious shoulder(s).